Developmental Disabilities Services

 Residential Options Waiver offers people of all ages services designed to support them to move from ICFs/DD and nursing facilities to community-based settings and to serve as an alternative to institutionalization.

 Flexible Family Funds provides monthly stipends to families of eligible children with severe or profound developmental disabilities from birth to age 18 to help their families meet extraordinary costs.
 These subsidies are offered on a first-come, first-served basis.

 Individual and Family Support provides assistance not available from any other resource that will allow people with developmental disabilities to live in their own homes or with their families in their own community.

-1. For students – IEP (Individualized Education Plan).
+What should I bring with me to my first appointment?1.
+For students – IEP (Individualized Education Plan).